ConseggioLigure/data/zenamt/README.md

 # ZenaMT corpus

 This is an Italian – Ligurian (Genoese) parallel corpus covering a number of domains of cultural relevance to Ligurian speakers.
-Parts of the corpus also contain aligned English translations and are available upon request.
+Parts of the corpus also contain aligned English translations which are available upon request.

 > [!NOTE]
 > This is a living corpus.
 It will receive updates as the sources it draws from keep growing.